apytypes/apytypes/docs/playground.rst

 .. note::

-    The interactive Python console is non-persistent.
-Everything you do here will disappear on exit.
+    The interactive Python console is non-persistent and runs locally in your browser.
+    Everything you do here will disappear on exit and no information is sent anywhere.